 A reasonable question.
 But marvel at Paul’s answer: “Eat whatever is sold in the meat market without raising any question on the ground of conscience.
 For ‘the earth is the Lord’s and everything in it'” (1 Corinthians 10:25-26).
 “Don’t worry about the idolatry in the marketplace,” Paul assures them.
 “It all belongs to Jesus anyway.”

 That’s a remarkable statement to make, but it’s even more surprising in light of what he doesn’t say.
 Paul’s solution to the Corinthian problem is not more Christian-owned businesses doing “marketplace meat for Jesus.”
 (Not that that would be a bad thing).
-We don’t need more meat for Jesus, because all the meat is already for Jesus.
+We don’t need more meat for Jesus, because all the meat already belongs to Jesus.
 Every sacrifice to an idol actually belongs to Jesus– regardless of what the worshipper (or the demon behind the idol) thinks.
 You, the believer, know the true Owner and Lord of that burger, so you can eat it as an act of thankfulness and worship despite its idolatrous origins.
 Everything is open to you– every “secular” divide demolished before the universal ownership and Lordship of Jesus.

 Do you see how this revolutionizes our Christmas celebrations?
 That baby in the manger is the Lord and Owner of the universe, arrived to claim what is rightfully his.
 By virtue of his incarnation, crucifixion, and resurrection, he could confidently proclaim in Matthew 28, “All authority in heaven and earth is mine.”
-Because of Christmas, everything now belongs to Jesus.
+Because of Christmas, everything secular now belongs to Jesus.

 Every mall Santa belongs to Jesus.